 With this 10%, start asking how you can help your team to create a better product.
 You might need to pump more money into research and development.
-You might need to give them more time.
+Maybe you need to give them more time.
 You will almost certainly have to be tolerant of failure and embrace starting over.
 This investment will pay off.
-Maybe not next week, maybe not this quarter or even the next, but if you are patient, you'll see the profits.
+Maybe not next week, maybe not this quarter, or even the next, but if you are patient, you'll see the profits.
 Innovation, when cultivated correctly, yields profits.

 Shifting Into Innovation Mode

-To help yourself, the other leadership figures, and your stakeholders or investors maintain this mindset of patience, you may also want to make several shifts or pivots in your business.
-This might include having annual meetings that discuss 10-year goals and actionable steps to help you get there.
+To help yourself, the other leaders, and your stakeholders or investors maintain this mindset of patience, you may also want to make several shifts or pivots in your business.
+This might include annual meetings discussing 10-year goals and actionable steps to help you get there.
 It also might include setting aside a sizable portion of the budget specifically for potential innovation needs.
-Another good idea is to have weekly, if not daily periods of time set aside for staff to dive deep into their projects to find creative solutions and improvements.
+Another good idea is to have weekly if not daily periods of time set aside for staff to dive deep into their projects to find creative solutions and improvements.